 The list of chlorinated COCs for LF006 groundwater includes TCE and 1,1-DCE.
 The indicator COC is TCE.
-The maximum concentration of TCE in groundwater is 4.4 ppb at MW208Dx06.
+The maximum concentration of TCE in groundwater is 4 ppb at MW208Dx06.
 The federal and State of California drinking water standard for TCE is 5 ppb.
-However, the maximum concentration of 1,1-DCE in groundwater is 10 ppb at MW258Dx06.
+However, the maximum concentration of 1,1-DCE in groundwater is 14 ppb at MW258Dx06.
 The federal and State of California drinking water standard for 1,1-DCE is 6 ppb.
-This is the first time that 1,1-DCE was detected in groundwater at Site LF006 at a concentration above the cleanup level.
+This is the second time in two (2) years that 1,1-DCE was detected in groundwater at Site LF006 at a concentration above the cleanup level.

 Petroleum fuel hydrocarbons have not been recently detected.